drts01/presentation--ci-cd-101/slides/039-demo.md

 ## Lets Do It!

 <aside class="notes">

-1. Create repository on GitHub<br>(Must create account)<br>For simplicity no README.md or .gitiginore
+1. show GH - empty repo

-1. create empty repository; has no content<br/>`git init`
+1. `git init`
+1. `git log`<br/>
-1. no history <br/>`git log`
+    show no history
+1. `git status`<br/>
-1. no files being tracked by version control<br/>`git status`
+   no files tracked
-1. Verbose so we can see whats happening<br/>`git add --all --verbose`
+1. Verbose to see whats happening<br/>`git add --all --verbose`
+1. `git status`<br/>
-1. can see files are "staged" but not checked in<br/> `git status`
+    can see files are "staged" but not checked in
-1. checking in al changes<br/> `git commit --message "first commit"`
+1. `git commit --message "first commit"`<br/>
+   checking in files
+1. `git status`<br />
-1. everything is upto date<br/> `git status`
+   everything is upto date
+1. `git log`
+  * can see history
-1. can see history; git tracks changes with hashes<br/> `git log`
+  * git tracks changes with hashes
+1. `git remote`
-1. URLs to other copies of your repository<br/> `git remote`
+  * URLs to other copies of your repository
+  * None
+1. `git remote add origin https://github.com/DIGITALR00TS-demo/socal-code-camp.git`<br/>
-1. origin is an alias for the remote repository URL, in our case on GitHub.<br/> `git remote add origin https://github.com/DIGITALR00TS-demo/socal-code-camp.git`
+  * origin is an alias for the remote repository URL
+  * in our case on GitHub.
+1. `git remote show origin`
-1. Head branch unknown because remote repository is not linked to local repositor; Branch is a pointer to the "working" set of files<br/> `git remote show origin`
+  * Head branch unknown because remote repository is not yet linked to local repository
+  * Branch is a pointer to the "working" set of file
+1. `git branch`<br />
-1. currently we only have master<br/> `git branch`
+   currently we only have master
+1. `git push --set-upstream origin master`<br/>
-1. link remote 'origin' to local 'master'<br/> `git push --set-upstream origin master`
+   link remote 'origin' to local 'master'
+1. `git remote show origin`<br/>
-1. Git now knows how to relate the remote and the local repositories.<br/> `git remote show origin`
+   Git now knows how to relate the remote and the local repositories.
+1. `git branch --all`<br/>
-1. We can see the pointers for the remote repositories as well.<br/> `git branch --all`
+    We can see the branches for the remote repositories as well.

-1. We can see that `git push` sent our project to the remote repository on GitHub
+* We can see that `git push` sent our project to the remote repository on GitHub
-1. That may have been a lot to take in.<br>But the take away is that our local changes can be tracked and synced remotely.
+* That may have been a lot to take in.<br>But the take away is that our local changes can be tracked and synced remotely.

 </aside>
 </section>